Archive-DSI-321/readme/README.md

-If you can't see the course-archive repo, you're not a member yet.
-Send me your github username:
+If you can't see the course-archive repo, you're not a member yet. dm me:

 * rgscha02@gmail.com <br />
 * www.linkedin.com/in/rowanschaefer <br />